alex-vyverman/camilladsp_streamdeck/README.md

 1. Drag the "Change configuration" action to a button
 2. In the property inspector, set the **YAML Path** to your configuration file
 3. The button will display the filename and switch to that config when pressed

+  Note:
+  The YAML configuration file is sent from the system running the StreamDeck plugin to CamillaDSP and applied directly.
+  This is particularly important to note if you’re running CamillaDSP with its GUI on a separate system from the one hosting the StreamDeck software.

+  In such cases, changes made to the configuration file on the remote system (where CamillaDSP is running) will not be reflected automatically, since the StreamDeck plugin does not have access to that file.
+  Therefore, whenever you update the configuration on the remote system, you’ll need to manually transfer the updated YAML file to the local system running the StreamDeck plugin.

+  As long as the path and filename remain unchanged on the local system, no adjustments to the plugin settings are necessary after each update.

 #### Volume Control Action
 1. Drag the "Main Volume Encoder" action to a rotary encoder